Communities

 • Clearly both those two statements are inconsistant with each other.
 The first says that m has dimension of mass, since it has the value of 20 grams.
 The second says m is dimensionless since it has the value of just a number (20,000).
 We don't have to look at the numeric values to see that something is wrong.

-#1: Initial revision by user avatar Olin Lathrop‭ · 2021-10-03T18:45:33Z (over 2 years ago)
+#1: Initial revision by user avatar Olin Lathrop‭ · 2021-10-03T18:45:33Z (about 3 years ago)

 You are somewhat misquoting what I said.
 It would help if you provide a link to the comments you are asking about, but the issue was most likely about lack of units on numeric values, not variables.